metaplex-foundation/developer-hub/src/pages/core/external-plugins/adding-external-plugins.md

 ## Collections

-Adding a Plugin to a Core Collection is similar to that of adding to a Core Asset.
-You can add plugins during creation and also using the `addCollectionV1` instruction.
-Collections only have access to `Authority Plugins` and `Permanent Plugins`.

 ### Creating a Core Collection with an External Plugin

 {% dialect-switcher title="Adding a External Plugin to a Core Collection" %}